hannah-ganne/P7-Groupomania/README.md

 # Groupomania

 This is the front-end and back-end server for Project 7 of the Web Developer path.
+It is a corporate social media, intranet, with possibilities to post, modify, and delete posts, create, modify and delete personal profile, etc.

 ## Screenshots ##